peytoncordero/DRI25/command-line.md

 # The filesystem: information structure on the computer

 To work with the command line it is important to understand that, in computers, information is organized hierarchically.
-The method of organization and data structure is called the filesystem.
+The method of organization and data structure is called the *filesystem*.

 We can think of a library as a metaphor for going inside of a computer.
 Libraries have very systematic ways of organizing knowledge with a hierarchical system.
 When we approach a shelf, we can see that books are located by subject and that, even within a subject, there are subtopics, that can be categorized even further.
 The library contains many books and needs to be able to include new books over time.
-Additionally, libraries need to organize their books in a way that their many users can easily find the way in the building to access the shelf and retrieve any book they want from the collection.
+Additionally, libraries need to organize their books in a way that their many users can easily find the path in the building to access the shelf and retrieve any book they want from the collection.

-The filesystem comes from the method of storage of paper documents, so it is quite close to the idea of the library, where each book could be taken as a file.
-However, we could move from libraries to archives.
-Archives also organize knowledge, but they differ by keeping unpublished materials to preserve memory and ensure accountability by institutions.
-As many of those materials are files, they put these files in folders.
+The filesystem is named from a method to storage paper documents.
+It is quite close to the idea of the library, where each book could be taken as a file.
+In fact, we could move from libraries to archives.
+Archives also organize knowledge, but they differ by keeping unpublished materials.
+As many of those materials are files, they keep these files in folders.
+In this case, the organization should also enable us to easily find the path to the documents.

-It is important to highlight that the metaphor is not only about physical files and folders but also about keeping a hierarchical global organization within a space, thinking of the computer as those physical spaces.
-This organization should enable us to navigate our files and folders easily to know the route we have to take to get to a file.
+The metaphor is not about material files and folders, but about keeping a hierarchical global organization to contain information within a space.
+Computers are very alike libraries and archives in the ammounts of information they keep.
+The only difference is the materiality of the documents.

 ## Issues of a metaphor